openstack/nova/doc/source/admin/upgrades.rst

     migration without affecting runtime code.

 Online Data Migrations using objects
-    In Kilo we are moving all data migration into the DB objects code.
+    Since Kilo, we have moved all data migration into the DB objects code.
     When trying to migrate data in the database from the old format to the new format, this is done in the object code when reading or saving things that are in the old format.
 For records that are not updated, you need to